There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) online quizzes; (2) ethics proposal; (3) service-learning project proposal; and (4) professional behaviour assessment.
+Indicative assessments in this unit are as follows: (1) online quizzes; (2) ethics proposal; (3) service-learning project proposal; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)